Visit our San Francisco Showroom

 What is a Rose Cut Diamond?

-Rose cut Diamonds are a type of cut of diamond that originated around the 16th Century.
-Like its name, rose cut diamonds were inspired by the spiral of petals in a rose bud.
+Rose cut diamonds are a type of diamond cut that originated around the 16th Century.
+Rose cut diamonds were inspired by the spiral of petals in a rose bud.
 Instead of a tight sparkle like a modern round brilliant cut diamond, rose cut diamonds are more known for a sensual shimmer and luster.
-Rose cut diamonds are great because they much larger per carat than brilliant or step cut diamonds.
+Rose cut diamonds are great because they look much larger per carat than brilliant or step cut diamonds.

 ROSE CUT DIAMOND HISTORY